Itchy Skin after Burn Injury

 - Creams and lotions

 - Capsaicin (pronounced cap-SAY-sin) cream (e.g., Capzasin, 0.025%) may provide temporary relief.
-It is best to test this cream on a small area of your skin first because it may cause a stinging or burning sensation.
+It is best to test this cream on a small area of your skin first because it may cause a stinging or burning sensation, particularly with the first few applications.
 Avoid getting capsaicin cream in your eyes and other mucous membranes or on broken skin.
+Wash your hands with soap and water after applying (unless your hands are within the treatment area).
+If applying to your hands, wait 30 minutes before washing your hands.

 - Bathing may or may not help with itching.
 Lukewarm water is best and tends to dry out skin the least.